Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_provisioning_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_provisioning_sample.c) registers a device with the Azure IoT Hub Device Provisioning Service.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_provisioning_sample.c) registers a device with the Azure IoT Device Provisioning Service.
 It will wait to receive the registration status before disconnecting.
 X509 self-certification is used.

 ### IoT Provisioning SAS Sample

 - *Executable:* `paho_iot_provisioning_sas_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_provisioning_sas_sample.c) registers a device with the Azure IoT Hub Device Provisioning Service.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_provisioning_sas_sample.c) registers a device with the Azure IoT Device Provisioning Service.
 It will wait to receive the registration status before disconnecting.
 SAS certification is used.

 ## Prerequisites